 New Courses and Program Notes

-ART 270 Special Topics: Digital Imaging Nintendo Drawing
+ART 270 Special Topics: 3-D Drawing and Printing

 In addition to courses regularly scheduled each semester, there are